Interview by Meritxell Rosell

 Sergio, the label is also a platform for your own productions.
-As a producer, your conceptual aims probably align pretty much with the label, but what are you exploring in the more technical side?
+As a producer, your conceptual aims probably align pretty much with the label, but what are you exploring on the more technical side?

 My explorations and experiments are carried out mostly outside the music field.
-Music is the way of expressing and translating my conclusions about these experiments or learnings.
+Music is a way of expressing and translating my conclusions about these experiments or learnings.
 However, it is inevitable that there is also a technical evolution on the musical side.
-It’s something I demand to myself to move forward.
+It’s something I demand from myself to move forward.

-I am Not a purist of any technique or type of production, I have no problem using analogue machines at the same time as digital, software, modular, or whatever is in my hand to capture what I want.
+I am not a purist of any technique or type of production.
+I have no problem using analogue machines at the same time as digital, software, modular, or whatever is in my hand to capture what I want.
 I think this flexibility is more enriching.
-A lack of capacity to change and adapt is boring and obsolete
+A lack of capacity to change and adapt is boring and obsolete.

 Sergio, what can we expect for the label this year?

-On the one hand, new music, with both new and regular artists of the label, experimenting with sound and to continue trying to expand or evolve the style.
-And on the other hand to implement the last part of the project and so far has not been able to carry out.
+On the one hand, new music, with both new and regular artists of the label experimenting with sound and to continue trying to expand or evolve the style.
+And on the other hand, to implement the last part of the project and so far has not been able to carry out.